-Celine Dion Talks About Her Health As She Return To Las Vegas Stage After Canceled Shows
+Celine Dion Talks About Her Health As She Returns To Las Vegas Stage After Canceled Shows

 Céline performed 'Ashes', from the @deadpoolmovie, live for the first time last night on her return on stage at @thecolosseumatcaesarspalace ! // Céline chantait pour la première fois en live la chanson "Ashes" du film #Deadpool2 hier soir lors de son retour sur scène à Las Vegas. – Team Céline

-As reported by Billboard, in March, Dion canceled three weeks worth of Las Vegas shows she was expected to perform in March and April.
+As reported by Billboard in March, Dion canceled three weeks worth of Las Vegas shows she was expected to perform in March and April.
 She was then scheduled to take a few weeks off before returning to the stage on May 22, which she used to recover from her recent health issues.

-The news was announced in a post on Celine’s Facebook post which confirmed that she was suffering from a middle ear condition titled Patulous Eustachian tube and had been struggling with the issue for more than a year.
+The news was announced in a post on Celine’s Facebook page which confirmed that she was suffering from a middle ear condition titled Patulous Eustachian tube and had been struggling with the issue for more than a year.

 The statement from Dion’s team explained that the condition “causes hearing irregularities and makes it extremely difficult to sing” which is why Celine was unable to perform for a while.
 Her team then noted that she would be undergoing a “minimally invasive surgical procedure” to correct the ear issue.